UoB-COMSM0166/2025-group-12/Meeting Record.md

 1. Discuss the design style of the games and determine the target player demographics for each concept.
 2. Decide the priority of execution between **Idea 1** and **Idea 2**.
 3. Identify potential technical or design challenges associated with both game concepts.
-4. Define and concretize the two game concepts into detailed projects, including discussions on their respective prototypes (Minimum Viable Product).
+4. Define and concretize the two-game concepts into detailed projects, including discussions on their respective prototypes (Minimum Viable Product).

 ### (中文版)